Yale Seminar: Juilliard Repertory Project

-After the conclusion of the Yale Seminar, Dean Gideon Waldrop of Juilliard applied for a grant from the U.S. Office of Education to develop a large body of authentic and meaningful music materials to augment and enrich the repertory available to music teachers in the early grades.
+After the conclusion of the Yale Seminar, Dean Gideon Waldrop of Juilliard applied for a grant from the United States Office of Education to develop a large body of authentic and meaningful music materials to augment and enrich the repertory available to music teachers in the early grades.
 The grant was approved and the Project was established in July, 1964 with Vittorio Giannini as director.
 The Music Educators National Conference (MENC) indicated its support in the Music Educators Journal.
 The purpose of the Project was to collect music of high quality to be used for teaching grades K-6.
 The repertory was compiled by three groups: musicologists, music educators, and public elementary school music teachers.
 230 vocal and instrumental works were included in the Juilliard Repertory Library.